Stealth aircraft: Modern operations

 The first combat use of purpose-designed stealth aircraft was in January 1968, Operation "Prize Crew".
 Two Lockheed Missiles and Space Company QT-2 (Quiet Thrusters) operated in near silence over South Vietnam at low altitudes at night without running lights.
 Using handheld night vision scopes, they could locate, observe, identify the enemy, and report on or call in offensive weapons to destroy the enemy.
 The QT-2PC was followed by the Army-Lockheed YO-3A "Quiet Star".
 Nine of the eleven production airplanes were deployed to Vietnam in June 1970.
-They operated silently at night, without running lights, and were equipped with a 2nd generation Night Vision Aerial Periscope, Laser Target Designator, and Tracking infrared illuminator.
-In 14 months of operation at 800-1500 ft, no YO-3A ever took a round.
+They operated silently at night, without running lights, and were equipped with a second-generation Night Vision Aerial Periscope, Laser Target Designator, and Tracking infrared illuminator.
+In 14 months of operation at 800–1,500 feet, no YO-3A ever took a round.
 They successfully shut down the VC night movement in the Delta.
 YO-3As were involved in locating and calling in offensive weapons to destroy the largest Russian Trawler entering South Vietnamese waters.

 On 20 December 1989, during Operation Just Cause in Panama, two United States Air Force F-117s bombed a Panamanian Defense Force barracks in Rio Hato, Panama.
 In 1991, F-117s were tasked with attacking the most heavily fortified targets in Iraq in the opening phase of Operation Desert Storm and were the only coalition aircraft allowed to operate inside Baghdad's city limits and over its airspace.
 The F-117 while having sufficient stealth, also had a low visual signature.
 Even still, if the F-117 was visually acquired, it, like all aircraft, were subject to visual air-to-air interception.
 This was easily circumvented by flying at night.